KyranWissink/PANcake/README.md

 4) Set up the config.yaml correctly.
 This file is in Yaml format, so the layout should not be changed.
+The optional parameters will be supplied by the initialisation script.
+Only input these if you do not want this to be automated.
 ```bash
 multiple_chromosomes: 0/1		# MANDATORY 0=no, 1=yes
 pggb:				  	# PGGB parameters